 In order to make sound financial decisions a business owner needs to have access to accurate, sound and up to date financial information.
-Some financial reports used include the Profit and Loss account (P&L), Balance Sheet (BS) and Cash Flow Forecast.
+Some financial reports used include the Profit and Loss Statement (P&L) or Income Statement (IS), Balance Sheet (BS) and Cash Flow Forecast.
 None can be used in isolation, but instead they must be reviewed collectively as each will tell a part of the financial story.

 For a new business owner, the to-do list can seem endless, daunting, and at times overwhelming.
 The thought of having to learn accounting skills may not seem to be a key priority.